Record Number of $50 Bills Printed in 2022

 If you put all those $50s together, you'd have about $37.8 billion.
 That's enough to afford Taco Bell's parent Yum Brands, Inc. $35.3 billion market cap.
 Usually, the $50 bill is an uncommon, somewhat unpopular, denomination.
 There are even multiple superstitions that it is unlucky.
 (More on that later.)
 In 2019, only 3.5% of all US bills printed were $50s.
 In 2022, that zoomed to 8.5%, according to the BEP.
 So why are you seeing more $50s?
 Surprisingly, it has nothing to do with inflation - even if it may sometimes feel these days like an item that used to cost $20 now costs $5

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
-Read more: abc13houston » / 🏆 255. in US
+Read more: 6abc » / 🏆 250. in US

 Similar News:You can also read news stories similar to this one that we have collected from other news sources.